Trans fat is double trouble for your heart health

 How low should you go?

 Trans fat, particularly the manufactured variety found in partially hydrogenated vegetable oil, appears to have no known health benefit.
-The Department of Agriculture recommends that the intake of trans fat be kept as low as possible.
+Experts recommend keeping your intake of trans fat as low as possible.

 What should you eat?